jesselucas/executil/README.md

 Exec Util
 ===========
-`executil` is a go (golang) convenience utility package for [os/exec](https://golang.org/pkg/os/exec/) that will output stdout and stderr to the terminal.
+`executil` is a Go (golang) convenience utility package for [os/exec](https://golang.org/pkg/os/exec/) that will output stdout and stderr to the terminal.

 ## Install
 `go get -u github.com/jesselucas/executil`